Add Step-up Authentication

 The user's current access token does not include this scope and the application knows it (because the application knows the set of scopes it requested in the initial authentication call).
 The application performs another authentication call, but this time it requests the scope

 transfer:funds.
 The browser redirects to Auth0.
-Per Fabrikam's rule, Auth0 challenges the user to authenticate with MFA because a high-value scope was requested.
+Per Fabrikam's Action, Auth0 challenges the user to authenticate with MFA because a high-value scope was requested.
 Once the user successfully authenticates with MFA, Auth0 generates and sends a new access token that includes the high-value scope.
 The application passes the access token to the API, which discards it after verification, thereby treating it as a single-use token.

 To learn more, read Configure Step-up Authentication for APIs.